BillDingf/Bill-V25.10/README.md

 I will update it 1st day every month for the changes, updates, and new features of the last update.
 And the build plan for the next month or quarter as well.
 So the first part of the number is my age, the second part is the month of this year.
 Although it is a little bit strange, I don't have new thoughts now.
 ### Why English?
 My English is getting worse now due to the lack of use.
-But I may need to use it for future work, which is part of my ability need to move up.
+But I may need to use it for future work.
 So even though I have difficulties using English to write it down, I insist on using it.
 The difficulty always brings high-quality joys.
 ### Why Github?
-I saw my human body ,including the brain, as my product, and my mind is the PM of this product.
-So as a PM, using Github for release not is the best.
+I saw my human body ,including the brain, as my product, and my spirit is the PM of this product.
+So as a PM, using Github for release is the best.
 - - - -
 ## For readers
+I really hope YOU can read this.
+But please don't let me know if you know me.